 Eating bread in the right amounts can be good for us.
 If selecting nutritional bread, like wholegrain, is an essential part of our diet.
 If you have a Gluten intolerance you may require a Gluten-free diet, to rebalance gut health.

-When you purchase your bread in the store it will have either a best by date or use-by date on the small tag at the top of the loaf.
-This is only a guide, and in some cases, it may tell you the date the bread was baked on.
-This gives you an idea about how long to keep it.
+When you purchase your bread in the store, it will have either a best-by date or a use-by date on the small tag at the top of the loaf.
+This is only a guide, and in some cases, it may tell you the date the bread was baked on to give you an idea about how long to keep it.

-Stale bread will go hard, and if it is stale you won’t enjoy it, but stale bread isn’t harmful.
+Stale bread will go hard, and if it is stale, you won’t enjoy it, but stale bread isn’t harmful.

 You will normally see mould growing on bread, but you won’t necessarily see Mycotoxins.
 These are toxins produced by mould and can spread through the whole loaf.
 They can cause a stomach upset if eaten and can also disrupt the gut microbiota, weakening the immune system.

-Some are harmful to our health while many are necessary and benefit a healthy body.
-When a wide range of these good bacteria are present in the gut they can support the immune system, protect against depression and provide many other benefits.
+Some are harmful to our health, while many are necessary and benefit a healthy body.
+When a wide range of these good bacteria are present in the gut, they can support the immune system, protect against depression and provide many other benefits.

 Bread from a bakery is baked fresh every day, and in many European cities, fresh bread is purchased and eaten every day.
 In our culture, we may buy it once a week.
-The bakery uses fewer preservatives than the store-bought bread, and this means that it does not usually keep as long.
+Artisan bread uses fewer preservatives than store-bought bread, which means it does not usually keep as long.

 When we purchase our bread in the store, it contains more preservatives, ensuring that it lasts a bit longer.
 This is handy when we are making school lunches and sandwiches.

 If you have bought sliced bread at the store, take it home and put it store the bread in the freezer.
-This way you can take out slices when you need to use them, and there won’t be any waste.
+This way, you can take out slices when you need to use them, and there won’t be any waste.
 All bread is made a bit differently.
 Some will last longer, depending on the additives and the water content of the bread.